 The 10 initiatives fall into four broad areas:

 - empowering people

 By focusing our efforts on building the resilience of coral reefs, we will give the entire Great Barrier Reef ecosystem its best chance of coping with the challenges ahead.

-Aboriginal and Torres Strait Islander Heritage Strategy
+Overview of the Aboriginal and Torres Strait Islander Heritage Strategy

 Developed in partnership with the Indigenous Reef Advisory Committee and guided by many Traditional Owner groups, the Aboriginal and Torres Strait Islander Heritage Strategy for the Great Barrier Reef Marine Park outlines how the Authority can work with Traditional Owners to help keep the Indigenous heritage values of the Great Barrier Reef Marine Park strong, safe and healthy.

 Containing 30 actions, this strategy seeks to increase understanding, protection and promotion of Reef Indigenous heritage values.
 It also aims to contribute towards Aboriginal and Torres Strait Islander aspirations for sea country and heritage management into the future.

 The Marine Park Authority uses a range of tools, including on-ground management, policies, partnerships and regulation to maintain the delicate balance between protecting and enable sustainable use.